alt-romes/alt-romes.github.io/posts/2024-01-05-calling-haskell-from-swift.md

-Despite the small overhead of encoding and decoding at a function call, it almost automatically extends to, and enables, all sorts of data to be transported across the language boundary, without it being vulnerable to compiler implementation details and memory representation incompatabilities.
+Despite the small overhead of encoding and decoding at a function call, it almost automatically extends to, and enables, all sorts of data to be transported across the language boundary, without it being vulnerable to compiler implementation details and memory representation incompatibilities.

 We will use the same marshaling strategy that [Calling Purgatory from Heaven: Binding to Rust in Haskell](https://well-typed.com/blog/2023/03/purgatory) does.
 In short, the idiomatic Haskell function is wrapped by a low-level one which deserializes the Haskell values from the argument buffers, and serializes the function result to a buffer that the caller provides.
 More specifically,

-* For each argument of the original function, we have a pair `(Ptr CChar, Int)` -- a string of characters and the size of that string
+* For each argument of the original function, we have a `Ptr CChar` and `Int` -- a string of characters and the size of that string (a.k.a `CStringLen`)
-* For the result of the original function, we have an additional argument `(Ptr CChar, Ptr Int)` -- an empty buffer in memory and a pointer to the size of that buffer, allocated by the caller.
+* For the result of the original function, we have two additional arguments, `Ptr CChar` and `Ptr Int` -- an empty buffer in memory, and a pointer to the size of that buffer, both allocated by the caller.
-* For each argument, we read the C string into a Haskell argument to the original function.
+* For each argument, we parse the C string into a Haskell value that serves as an argument to the original function.
 * We call the original function
 * We overwrite the memory location containing the original size of the buffer with the *required* size of the buffer to fit the result (which may be smaller or larger than the actual size).
     If the buffer is large enough we write the result to it.